 Simple carbohydrates have one or two sugar molecules.
 In simple carbohydrates, molecules are digested and converted quickly resulting in a rise in the blood sugar levels.
-They are abundantly found in milk products, beer, fruits, refined sugars, candies, etc. These carbohydrates are called as empty calories as they do not possess fiber, vitamins, or minerals.
+They are abundantly found in milk products, beer, fruits, refined sugars, candies, etc. These carbohydrates are called as empty calories, as they do not possess fiber,vitamins and minerals.

 Plants, being producers, synthesize glucose (C6H12O6) by using raw materials like carbon dioxide and water in the presence of sunlight.
 This process of photosynthesis converts solar energy to chemical energy.
 Consumers feed on plants and harvest energy stored in the bonds of the compounds synthesized by plants.

 Glucose is an example of a carbohydrate monomer or monosaccharide.
 Other examples of monosaccharides include mannose, galactose, fructose, etc. The structural organization of monosaccharides is as follows:

 Monosaccharides may be further classified depending on the number of carbon atoms:

 (i)Trioses (C3H6O3): These have three carbon atoms per molecule.
 Example: Glyceraldehyde

 (ii)Tetroses (C4H6O4): These monosaccharides have four carbon atoms per molecule.
 Example: Erythrose.

 Two monosaccharides combine to form a disaccharide.
 Examples of carbohydrates having two monomers include- Sucrose, Lactose, Maltose, etc.